 When I was in college my mother wanted desperately for me to make my "debut."
-My father, who understood me much better, took me aside and made an offer I: wouldn't you rather spend a summer studying abroad?
+My father, who understood me much better, took me aside and made an offer I couldn't refuse: wouldn't you rather spend a summer studying abroad?
 Oh my, yes!!
 Anything else!
 He said it would be more enjoyable for me and cheaper for him.
 We struck a deal.

-The MBC program started with two weeks traveling around Germany with Professor Kerr, or Herr Kerr as we called him.
-I'm afraid I can no longer remember his full name.
+The MBC program started with two weeks traveling around Germany with Professor Kurt Kehr, or Herr Kehr as we called him.

-Then we divided into two groups to attend different campuses of the Goethe Institute.
+Afterwards we divided into two groups to attend different campuses of the Goethe Institute.
 I was assigned to the program at Kochel am See in the Bavarian alps.
 The larger group went to a location in the Black Forest.
-As it happened I got a much better grounding in the language because most of the students in Kochel were from somewhere other than the US.
+As it happened I got a much better grounding in the language because most of the students in Kochel were from somewhere other than the US, e.g., Brazil, El Salvador, Morocco, France, Iceland, India, Thailand & Tunisia to name a few.
 Almost all of the Black Forest students were American.
-Of the ones who stayed in Kochel, the other girls had already paired up together.
-I selcom had any interaction with them for the rest of the summer.
+Of the girls who stayed in Kochel, the others had already paired up together.
+I seldom had any interaction with them for the rest of the summer.

 I requested a non-American roommate.
 My new roomie was a delightful young Japanese woman who spoke wonderful German and no English.
 We became fast friends and my schoolgirl German improved apace.
 My pronunciation is excellent, my grammar was and is spotty, and my vocabulary has declined with the years, but I can still make do after a little practice.